genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

 * `port` specifies the LDAP server port.
 Default: 389.
 * `searchBases` defines the location(s) in the directory in which the LDAP search begins.
 Default: an organisational unit of `temp` with a domain component of `temp` (`ou=temp,dc=temp`).
   * This is set by first invoking the `searchBases` function, and repeatedly invoking `searchBase(location)` function(s) within it, where `location` is the exact name of the application on the LDAP server.
-* `userGroups` defines the group(s) that the user needs to belong with the LDAP server in order to log in.
+* `userGroups` defines the group(s) that the user needs to belong to on the LDAP server in order to log in.
 Default: no groups.
   * This is set by first invoking the `userGroups` function, and repeatedly invoking `userGroup(group)` function(s) within it, where `group` is the specific name of a group.
 * `userPrefix` specifies a prefix added to every username when communicating with the LDAP server.
 Default: an empty string.
 * `bindDn` specifies the exact name of the application within the LDAP server.
 Normally, LDAP servers do not allow anonymous searches, so this name is essential.
 If `bindDn` is not specified, no bindings will be used.
 Default: null